New York Personal Injury Attorneys

 No matter the situation, tunnel collapses (as well as trench collapses and parking structure collapses) are serious, sometimes catastrophic accidents.
 If you or someone you love is injured by a tunnel collapse, you could benefit from legal help to pursue a settlement.
-Contact the personal injury attorneys at Sullivan Papain Block McGrath & Cannavo (SPBMC) for a free consultation about your case in New York or New Jersey.
+Contact the NYC personal injury lawyers at Sullivan Papain Block McGrath & Cannavo (SPBMC) for a free consultation about your case in New York or New Jersey.

 When searching for a personal injury attorney in New York and New Jersey, the options feel overwhelming.
 SPBMC is the premiere firm for personal injury, even serving as general counsel for the Uniformed Firefighters Association of Greater New York.
 Why choose SPBMC for your case?

 - We are a full-service personal injury law firm, representing individuals, unionized laborers, and clients from all walks of life.

 - We represent individual clients and class action cases.
 Our commitment to the New York community is evident through our continued legal service for surviving rescue workers from 9/11.